8 Dynamic Warm Up Exercises To Prepare You For Your Next Workout

 The windmill is a dynamic stretch for the entire upper body, spine, and core.
 This can be helpful for strength training workouts, as well as exercises like running, swimming, rowing, and jump roping.

-Try to keep your core tight and think about mobilizing your thoracic spine, shoulder girdle, hips, glutes, and hamstrings.
+Try to keep your core tight and think about mobilizing your thoracic spine, shoulders, hips, glutes, and hamstrings.

 Here are the steps to perform this warm up exercise: